chiefGui/virtualform/README.md

 As is, it's pretty stable&mdash;we are using it in production.

 However, note that its API can change.
-And I say "can" because there's no plan for it, but if really needed, it'll be changed.
+And I say "can" instead of "should" or "may" because there are no plans for it.
+If needed though, it'll be changed.

 </details>